jmanuel1/todoer/README.md

 * Stability improvements
   * See issue #1 (partially fixed)
-* Handle the situation where the user switches labels (issue #6)
-  * Keep previously saved threads and don't touch them
 * Offer installable builds
   * This may be difficult since, as far as I know, Mailspring doesn't have a user-friendly way of installing plugins yet